 Along with exfoliating, there’s other steps you should be taking to stop ingrown hairs and razor bumps from developing.
-These steps also reduce razor burn and irritation...
+These will also reduce razor burn and irritation...

 4 key tips when shaving which prevent ingrown hairs, razor bumps and razor burn

 #1: Prepare your skin